alephium/www/src/content/homepage.md

       scalable, functional, practical with a focus on security and reduced state usage.
 Its stateful UTXO model combines the advantages of both eUTXO model and account model.
-    cardText: A new programming paradigm for smart contracts and Dapps.
+    cardText: A new programming paradigm for smart contracts and dApps.
     links:
       - text: More details
         url: ''